iceshzc/iceshzc.github.io/_pages/about.md

 ---

 # 😀 About Me
-I am now an algorithmic engineer at JD.com, Inc. Before that, I participated in a half-a-year-long rotation training in the same company as a Doctor Management Trainee (DMT).
+I am now an algorithm engineer at JD.com, Inc. Before that, I participated in a half-a-year-long rotation training in the same company as a Doctor Management Trainee (DMT).

 I earned my Ph.D. from <a href="http://en.hitsz.edu.cn/">Harbin Institute of Technology, Shenzhen</a> in 2021 under the supervision of Prof. <a href="https://faculty.hitsz.edu.cn/yeyunming?lang=en">Yunming Ye</a>.
 My research areas are knowledge graphs, LLMs and AI Agent, mainly focus on intent recognition, question answering and knowledge reasoning.